HOLIDAY MAIL GUIDELINES

 Veterans Only • Respect and recognition

-Veterans Day honors all who have served in the U.S. Armed Forces—past, not present.
+Veterans Day honors all who no longer serve in the U.S. Armed Forces—past, not present.
 It’s a time to recognize their service, sacrifices, and continued impact.
 Use “Dear Veteran” to address your letter.
-Please avoid writing “Dear Veterans Day” or dating your message.
-Keeping it timeless allows us to share your appreciation year-round, whenever a veteran needs to hear it.

 THANKSGIVING • NOVEMBER 27